jaeyoungchoilab/Topsicle/README.md

 ### 2.2: Plotting and visualization of raw data (Optional)
 Plot telomere k-mer matches in the sequencing read and a heatmap counting the different phases of the telomere k-mer.

+As a note, this option is not developed to be called directly yet, we still need to call it using python3 /PATH/overview_plot.py as below:

 ```bash
 python3 overview_plot.py \